ME495-EmbeddedSystems/homework-1-rdlynx19/inspection.md

       Constraints:
     ```

-12. Use the ROS command `ros2 interface show crazy_turtle_interfaces/srv/Switch` to retrieve a template/prototype for entering parameters for the `/switch` service on the command line.
+12. Use the ROS command `ros2 interface proto crazy_turtle_interfaces/srv/Switch` to retrieve a template/prototype for entering parameters for the `/switch` service on the command line.
    ```
-   turtlesim/Pose mixer # use a strange formula to set the new location of the turtle
-      float32 x
-      float32 y
-      float32 theta
-      float32 linear_velocity
-      float32 angular_velocity
-   ---
-   float 64 x # the new x position of the new turtle float 64 y # the new y position of the new
+   "mixer:
+     x: 0.0
+     y: 0.0
+     theta: 0.0
+     linear_velocity: 0.0
+     angular_velocity: 0.0
+   "
    ```

 ## Package Exploration
-1. Use the ROS command `ros2 interface show crazy_turtle_interfaces/srv/Switch` to list the interface types defined by `crazy_turtle_interfaces`
+1. Use the ROS command `ros2 interface package crazy_turtle_interfaces` to list the interface types defined by `crazy_turtle_interfaces`
    The output of the command looks like
    ```
-   turtlesim/Pose mixer # use a strange formula to set the new location of the turtle
-      float32 x
-      float32 y
-      float32 theta
-      float32 linear_velocity
-      float32 angular_velocity
-   ---
-   float 64 x # the new x position of the new turtle float 64 y # the new y position of the new
+   crazy_turtle_interfaces/srv/Switch
    ```
 2. Use the ROS command `ros2 pkg executables crazy_turtle` to list the executables included with the `crazy_turtle` package
    The output of the command looks like